Max Verstappen wins Dutch GP to overtake Hamilton in championship

 Mercedes rolled the strategy dice by putting Bottas on a one-stopper.
 The primary hope was that Bottas would slow Verstappen down and allow Hamilton to perform the undercut at his next change of tyres.

-Verstappen wiped out Bottas’ 10-second advantage in just seven laps.
+Verstappen wiped out Bottas’s 10-second advantage in just seven laps.

 “It is going to be absolutely critical to catch and pass if we can,” Verstappen was told by his race engineer, Gianpiero Lambiase.

-On lap 30, on the exit of the final corner, Verstappen made his pass, moving into Bottas’ tow and then sailing round the outside of the Mercedes on the start-finish straight.
+On lap 30, on the exit of the final corner, Verstappen made his pass, moving into Bottas’s tow and then sailing round the outside of the Mercedes on the start-finish straight.

-Hamilton followed Verstappen through and was within seven tenths only to see his Red Bull rival extend his lead to 1.6 seconds by the end of the lap and three seconds when Mercedes pulled the Briton in for a second stop on lap 39.
+Hamilton followed Verstappen through and was within seven tenths of a second only to see his Red Bull rival extend his lead to 1.6 seconds by the end of the lap and three seconds when Mercedes pulled the 36-year-old in for a second stop on lap 39.

 But, after Verstappen stopped the next time round, he emerged comfortably ahead of Hamilton.

-Hamilton started to draw Verstappen in again, but the 36-year-old was warned by race engineer Peter Bonnington to make his rubber last.
+Hamilton started to draw Verstappen in again, but he was warned by race engineer Peter Bonnington to make his rubber last.

 “I am pushing to close this gap, man,” Hamilton snapped.
 “Come on.”